Updated: Apr 3, 2020

 More than 50% of all cases worldwide have been reported in the past week.

 - The first 100,000 cases took 3 months, the most recent 300,000 cases happened in 5 days.
-The total amount of cases is 838,000, and >1M are predicted by this weekend.
+The total amount of cases is 838,000, and >1M is predicted by this weekend.
 Though these numbers are serious, we are also in many areas of the world, reaching the top of the curve.
 This means we’re going to see the increase in case numbers start to come down in the next 3-4 weeks.

 - Cases in Europe ~416,000, Cases in US ~180,000